 What is Rallentando?

-Rallentando (abbreviated – rall.) is an Italian word that means “slowing down.”
-It is typically used at the end of a phrase or section to prepare the listener for a change in tempo or key.
+Rallentando (rall.) is an Italian term meaning “slowing down.”
+It’s usually applied at the end of a phrase or section to signal a change in tempo or key.

 What is Ritardando?

-Ritardando (abbreviated – rit.) is an Italian word that means “slowing down and then stopping.”
-So, rallentando generally refers to a gradual slowing down of the tempo, while ritardando can refer to either a gradual or sudden slowdown, followed by a complete stop.
+Ritardando (abbreviated – rit.) means “slowing down and then stopping” in Italian.
+Rallentando usually involves a gradual tempo slowdown, while ritardando can mean either a gradual or sudden slowdown, ending in a complete stop.

 Difference Between Rallentando & Ritardando